prashantdsala/Drupal/modules/custom_controller/README.md

 INTRODUCTION
 -----------

- * This module provides custom render element type "entity".
+ * This module provides custom controller with custom route.
 Compatible with Drupal 8, 9 and 10.

 REQUIREMENTS
 ------------